Skip to content

 """

-return utils.get_parent()
+return utils.get_parent_message()

 async def do_complete(self, code: str, cursor_pos: int | None) -> Content:

-return await self.shell._do_complete_request(code=code, cursor_pos=cursor_pos) # pyright: ignore[reportPrivateUsage]
+return await self.shell.do_complete(code=code, cursor_pos=cursor_pos)

 async def do_history(